 A past post I wrote is entitled: Is it okay to cry, lament, and doubt?
 The short answer is…yes!
 With the “put on a happy face” mentality that seems to pervade in Christian circles today, honest lament needs to be encouraged.

 However, this is not advocating pessimism, complaining, or hopelessness.
 We don’t want to forget the hope that we have in Christ.
 There is also a difference between lament and complaint.
-And even in the lament psalms, a psalm that began in lament would usually break out in praise toward the end.
+Even in the lament psalms, a psalm that began in lament would usually break out in praise toward the end.
 What is the attitude behind our cries?
 Are we crying out from a heart of faith?
 The psalmists believed in God, but were simply expressing their pain and uncertainty about life.
 Or are we crying out from a heart of disbelief, looking for any excuse to reject God?

 As Lamb states, if Jesus lamented, maybe we should too.
 Maybe instead of quoting happy passages, we should lament along with them.
 After all, the Bible says that we should “mourn with those who mourn.”
 (Romans 12:15)